CONSIDER AMYLOID PLAQUE BIOMARKER TESTING AS THE NEXT STEP FOR YOUR PATIENTS

 Patient profile with text surrounding: family history of AD, trouble concentrating, misplacing items

-• Are displaying signs of cognitive impairment where AD is suspected3
+• Are displaying early signs of cognitive impairment where AD is suspected3,4

-• Have undergone an initial workup (labs, cognitive assessment, EEG, MRI)4,5
+• Have already started the diagnostic process (labs, cognitive assessment, EEG, MRI, etc.)4-6

 • Are concerned about memory slips